 Make It a Meal

-- Vegetable Sides — Broccoli, green beans, roasted carrots, or a simple salad balance the richness.
+- Something green – sautéed broccoli, roasted green beans, or a crisp simple green salad balance the richness

-Warm gently in a skillet over low heat to keep the butter from separating.
-Add a splash of water to loosen things up if the noodles seem dry.
-This method keeps everything silky instead of oily.
+- Reheat gently: Warm in a skillet over low heat with a splash of water to loosen the sauce.

 You Asked, I Answered